-The processor reads the DCC control register to check status of the bit 1:
+The processor reads the debug communications control register to check the status of bit [1] (the W bit):

 - If the W bit is clear then the communications data write register is clear. - If the W bit is set, previously written data has not been read by the debugger.
 The processor must continue to poll the control register until the W bit is clear.